 But there are things you can do to stop the canine-chicken carnage.
 We’ll explain why dogs attack chickens and how to protect your flock from harm below.

 How to Break a Dog from Killing Chickens: Key Takeaways

 - Unfortunately, some dogs attempt to catch, kill, or even consume chickens living alongside them.
-But you should get mad at your dog for doing so — he isn’t doing so out of malice; it is simply a byproduct of his instinctual drives.
+But you should not get mad at your dog for doing so — he isn’t doing so out of malice; it is simply a byproduct of his instinctual drives.

 - Fortunately, training and other interventions can keep your flock safe.
 We’ll share six different strategies for breaking your dog’s chicken-killing habit, ranging from simply keeping them separated to implementing desensitization training.